 However, with the latest update, it looks like enrolling IDs will now allow EMMs to seamlessly track all the devices across enrollments.
 The update will also allow enterprises to carry out the following tasks:

-Managing passwords on enterprise devices has always been a difficult task, especially when it comes to corporate or BYOD devices.
+Managing passwords on enterprise devices has always been a difficult task, especially when it comes to corporate or Android MDM.
 But thanks to Android 12, this task has got easier.
 The latest version provides a new API that allows the IT team to set up a full-device passcode requirement especially for devices that have a work profile on them.